tobiasrm/tinylog-coloredconsole/README.md

 ## Comments
 - **Versioning**.
-The tinylog-coloredconsole versioning uses the original Tinylog versions for clarity about the underlying libary, e.g. tinylog-coloredconsole in version 1.3.1 uses Tinylog v1.3.1 (see [pom.xml](https://github.com/tobiasrm/tinylog-coloredconsole/blob/master/pom.xml)).
-If needed, you may simply exclude it and use another Tinylog version.
+The tinylog coloredconsole versioning uses the original tinylog versions for clarity about the underlying libary, e.g. tinylog-coloredconsole in version 1.3.1 uses tinylog v1.3.1 (see [pom.xml](https://github.com/tobiasrm/tinylog-coloredconsole/blob/master/pom.xml)).
+If needed, you may simply exclude it and use another tinylog version.
 - **Remove custom tags for file writing**.
 Your source-code generated custom tags are processed for the console but are still written to file.
 In order to remove those tags, see the corresponding [tinylog-tagging-filewriter](https://github.com/tobiasrm/tinylog-tagging-filewriter) and [tinylog-tagging-rollingfilewriter](https://github.com/tobiasrm/tinylog-tagging-rollingfilewriter).
 They allow you to define 10 custom tags and replacements (e.g. the five pre-/custom tags of used by tinylog-coloredconsole).

-## Other Tinylog writer extensions
+## Other tinylog writer extensions
-See also my other Tinylog writer extension projects:
+See also my other tinylog writer extension projects:

 - [tinylog-tagging-filewriter](https://github.com/tobiasrm/tinylog-tagging-filewriter) extension to remove custom strings (e.g. the tinylog-coloredconsole custom tags) before writing to file (based on filewriter)
 - [tinylog-tagging-rollingfilewriter](https://github.com/tobiasrm/tinylog-tagging-rollingfilewriter) extension to remove custom strings (e.g. the tinylog-coloredconsole custom tags) before writing to file (based on rollingfilewriter)